ewolff/microservice-linkerd/HOW-TO-RUN.md

-If you access the order microservice's web UI or if you make shipping and invoicing poll the order microservice, you will likely receive an error.
+If you access the order microservice's web UI or if you make shipping and invoicing poll the order microservice, you will likely receive an error. `linkerd routes deploy/shipping --to service/order` shows the statistics about how many calls fail.

 With `kubectl apply -f retry.yaml` you can make linkerd retry requests to the order service.
 The configuration adds retries to the communication between the microservices as well as the access through the Ingress gateway.
 So polling and the web UI will both work again.

 Linkerd uses a retry budget.
-It allows for at least 10 retures per second but at max 20% additional load due to retries.
+It allows for at least 10 retries per second but at max 20% additional load due to retries.
 That way retries won't overload the system.
 Also retries are limit to HTTP GET operations.
 GET is ensured to be idempotent so it is safe to retry